-CEO’s and CFO’s who’ve made statements about marketing/advertising effectiveness based on single channel marketing measurement versus advanced attribution measurement, may be putting themselves at risk under Section 302 of SOX.
+CEO’s and CFO’s who’ve made statements about marketing/advertising effectiveness based on single channel marketing measurement versus modern attribution measurement, may be putting themselves at risk under Section 302 of SOX.

-As advanced attribution is generally well-known by CMO’s at publicly traded companies (but not being utilized) statements may be considered to be untrue because the reporting mechanism of last click is untrue.
+As attribution is generally well-known by CMO’s at publicly traded companies (but not being utilized) statements made by CEO’s and CFO’s regarding their advertising effectiveness may be considered to be untrue because the reporting mechanism of last click is untrue.

-Here’s where it gets murky: if the CEO or CFO knew about the difference between last click marketing measurement and advanced attribution measurement…what did they know, and when did they know it?
+Here’s where it gets murky: if the CEO or CFO knew about the difference between last click marketing measurement and advanced attribution measurement (or their auditors knew)…what did they know, and when did they know it?

 But, is “I simply didn’t know,” a defensible argument for violation of SOX Section 302 (which is punishable to a CEO and CFO by jail term and fines).

-If a certain portion of the U.S. Tax Code changes, and the CFO simply didn’t know…Section 302 doesn’t care because auditors (EY, PwC, Deloitte, KPMG, etc) are specifically there to impart their knowledge of untrue statements and or practices.
+If a certain portion of the U.S. Tax Code changes, and the CFO simply didn’t know…Section 302 doesn’t care because auditors (PwC, EY, Deloitte, KPMG, etc) are specifically there to impart their knowledge of untrue statements and or practices.

 But it begs the question: as the big four accounting firms enter the space of marketing and advertising, they now know about both the matching principle and the difference between last click versus advanced attribution.

-Once auditors know, their publicly traded clients then have to know in order to not violate Section 302.
+Once auditors know, their publicly traded clients then have to know so they’re not in violation of Section 302.